19 Beaches Along the Tuscan Coast

 This is a hard article to write because everyone has their own personal preferences as to what makes a beach great, or not so great.
 So I took the "easy" way out and decided to start with the list of the "top" beaches in Tuscany of the ones that have received a "Blue Flag" recognition.
-There have been 16 this and last year, the most of any other region in Italy (tied with Liguria).
-However, let's be clear that there are many additional beaches in Tuscany that are not on this list which are equally beautiful and spectacular, for example, the beaches on the island of Elba!
+There are 19 (latest is for 2017), right after Liguria and le Marche who gained a pair.
+However, let's be clear that there are many more wonderful beaches in Tuscany that are not on this list which are equally beautiful and spectacular.... for example, all of the beaches on the island of Elba!

-Let's group the beaches into areas from North to South so that we can describe the general characteristics of the areas where they are located:
+Let's group the beaches into areas starting from the north to south so that we can describe the general characteristics of the areas where they are located:

 The Versilia area is decidedly high end.
 It is famous for its summer night life, and therefore the height of the season is during the summer.
 Visitors at any other period will not see the Versilia at its fullest and many establishments actually close down at the end of September.

-The beach in the Versilia is very wide and long - there is basically a kilometers-long beach that goes from Forte dei Marmi in the north to Viareggio in the south.
+The beach in the Versilia is very wide and long - there is basically a kilometers-long beach that goes from Forte dei Marmi to Viareggio.
 Forte dei Marmi and Lido di Camaiore are the higher end areas, where most of the beach is taken over by deckchairs and umbrellas set up by bathing establishments that also provide changing rooms, showers, bars with snacks and pasta.
 You won't find spiaggia libera or "free beach" along this track.
-Head to Pietrasanta for one of those.
+Head to Viareggio and Pietrasanta for one of those.
 The spiaggia libera is basically a part of the beach where you can arrive with your own umbrella, towels, cooler and sit down wherever you want without paying.
 If this is the sort of beach-going experience you want, then the Versilia really isn't for you - head south toward Livorno and Grosseto (keep reading as we get to those beaches in a minute).

 The water is clean but the current tends to be strong, making the water somewhat torrid.
 Versilia is definitely a place to catch sun rays and to be seen.
 In the evening, enjoy a stroll on the promenade that runs behind the beach, with hotels and restaurants looking over the sea.
 Enjoy a romantic meal at sunset looking over the sea.